RogerHuba/roger_python_guide/class_08/facilitator.md

 ## Code Challenge

-> Given a 2 linked lists, return the count of duplicate values
+> Given a 2 linked lists, write a function that returns the count of duplicate values

 Sample Data
 1 -> 3 -> 8 -> 13 -> None